holaplex/wonka/README.md

-# Candy Machine Factory 🍬 🏭
+# Wonka 🍬 🏭

+This is your golden ticket to Solana NFs.

 Tech Stack: